AKAD0/Counter_Notch_AON/README.md

 Result data for F/A-18, F-14:
 ![alt text](https://github.com/AKAD0/Edge_Tracking_Angle/blob/main/F18.png)
 ![alt text](https://github.com/AKAD0/Edge_Tracking_Angle/blob/main/F14.png)

+# Used Data
+For each aircraft there is a corresponded set of telemetries for plain sea and ground where aircrafts move towards each other at 90 degrees.
+Tacview files provided.

 # Method
 Problem solved by law of cosines applied to velocity vectors.